LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/local-digital-kick-off-workshop.md

 This was a really great exercise in that it allowed us to think about this individually, and then share with the rest of the team.

-For hopes there was a really strong theme of wanting to work together colaboratively, learn lessons, make connections and great partnerships.
-Also wanting to make sure the project delivered something worthwhile and could be picked up by others
+For **hopes** there was a really strong theme of wanting to work together colaboratively, learn lessons, make connections and great partnerships.
+Also wanting to make sure the project delivered something worthwhile and could be picked up by others.
+We are all hoping to take away some personal learning and develop new skills.

+Our **fears** were around workloads and the tight timescale given to the project.
+Getting the right supplier to help us was another concern.
+User research was a key area of fears; will we get it right?
+Will it produce useful outputs?
+Also our far-flung locations make for challenges in working together effectively.